jayvihirkar/DS-CP/README.md

-# Shortest Distance Web App - Pune VIT Region
+# Shortest Distance Web App

 A web application to find the shortest path between locations in Pune, focusing on VIT campuses and surrounding areas using **Dijkstra's Algorithm**.